yofabronecoforo/C6EGHV/README.md

 - UnitAbilities
 - UnitAbilityModifiers

-[ ** ] Requires the Gathering Storm expansion
+[ ** ] Requires Gathering Storm

-If your mod operates on any similarly-named item(s) in any of the above table(s), then like above, these additions will likely be overwritten by EGHV.
-Conflicts __will__ arise _regardless of relative load order_ if these additions deviate substantially from those of EGHV.
+If your mod operates on any similarly-named item(s) in any of the above named table(s), these change(s) will likely be overwritten by EGHV.
+Conflicts __will__ arise _regardless of relative load order_ if these changes deviate substantially from those of EGHV.

 EGHV employs the following new custom gameplay scripts:
 - EnhancedGoodies.lua